-The Master of Education (M.Ed.) in Curriculum and Instruction is a two-year, continuing education program for certificated teachers and other educators.
-Students focus on a selected area of interest, including concentrations in Professional Certification preparation, Teacher Leadership, and English Language Learning.
-In all of our School of Education graduate programs you will learn from faculty who with strong academic knowledge and practical classroom experience.
+The Master of Education (M.Ed.) in Curriculum and Instruction is an 18-month, continuing education program for certificated teachers and other educators.
+Candidates focus on a selected area of interest, including concentrations in Educational Assessment, Teacher Leadership, and English Language Learning.
+In all of our School of Education graduate programs you will learn from faculty with strong academic knowledge and practical classroom experience.
 Drawing on full-time faculty, as well as adjunct practitioners, candidates are prepared to be educational leaders through rigorous, relevant, and hands-on training.